yadavanuj1996/freecodecamp-solutions/Front End Libraries Certification/README.md

 	`$("#right-well").children().css("color", "orange");`

-10)To select nth element of multiple elements having same class or html element (p or button)
+10. To select nth element of multiple elements having same class or html element (p or button)

 	`$(".target:nth-child(2)").addClass("animated bounce");`

-11)To get even element of a all elements containing particular class
+11. To get even element of a all elements containing particular class

 	`$(".target:even").addClass("animated shake");`

-12) To Select body and add class to whole html`
+12. To Select body and add class to whole html`
 	```
     	$("body").addClass("animated hinge");
 	```